zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    information about the Syslog protocol.

-   :c: The connection record for the underlying transport-layer session/flow.
+   :param c: The connection record for the underlying transport-layer session/flow.

-   :facility: The "facility" included in the message.
+   :param facility: The "facility" included in the message.

-   :severity: The "severity" included in the message.
+   :param severity: The "severity" included in the message.

-   :msg: The message logged.
+   :param msg: The message logged.

    .. note:: Zeek currently parses only UDP syslog traffic.
 Support for TCP
       syslog will be added soon.